sdesabbata/r-for-geographic-data-science/docs/100-Introduction.md

 - [`stringr`](https://stringr.tidyverse.org/) provides a cohesive set of functions designed to make working with strings as easy as possible.
 It is built on top of stringi, which uses the ICU C library to provide fast, correct implementations of common string manipulations.
 - [`forcats`](https://forcats.tidyverse.org/) provides a suite of useful tools that solve common problems with factors. `R` uses factors to handle categorical variables, variables that have a fixed and known set of possible values.

 A library can be loaded using the function `library`, as shown below (note the name of the library is not quoted).
-Once a library is installed on a computer, you don't need to install it again, but every script needs to load all the library that it uses.
+Once a library is installed on a computer, you don't need to install it again, but every script needs to load all the libraries that it uses.
 Once a library is loaded, all its functions can be used.

 **Important**: it is always necessary to load the `tidyverse` meta-library if you want to use the `stringr` functions or the pipe operator `%>%`.